Jonas-Finkler/three-dimensional-structure/README.md

 for which different modes (l) catch different types of symmetries and order. the code will write a dat file of r vs. S_rho.

+3) from density distribution to angular power spectrum: the bash script S_eta.sh enables decomposition of the signal on the sphere into spherical harmonics by invoking the S_eta.f90 code.
+The density distribution can be the original one (which gives S_rho) and the normalized one (which gives S_eta).

 Reference: Zhang, Z., & Kob, W. (2020).
 Revealing the three-dimensional structure of liquids using four-point correlation functions.
 PNAS, 117(25), 14032-14037.